Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Fields.rst

 Particle Fields
 ===============

 In this section, we provide an overview of ``ExaDEM`` operators associated with ``field`` mutation.
-This section is divided into two subsections: ``field`` operators applicable to particles of any type, and ``field`` operators specifically designed for polyhedra.
+This section is divided into two subsections: ``field`` operators applicable to particles of any type and ``field`` operators specifically designed for polyhedra.

 Field Operators For All Particles
 ---------------------------------

 This repertory plugin only provides operators for modifying fields, especially at initialization.
-The following operators are based on the functor `set` and initialize one ore more fields:
+The following operators are based on the functor `set` and initialize one or more fields:

 * ``set_densities_multiple_materials``:
    * [std::vector<double>] `densities`